 When you can’t take your Frenchie to a safe place from the fireworks, just have a kennel at home to make them feel secure.
 If you’re not going to be home, make sure you have a friend or a dog sitter there to keep your French Bulldog company.

-As above this works exactly the same as dealing with a Thunder Storm.
-Keeping it simple as not to repeat.
-Take the time, possibly three or four months and play your Frenchie recorded fireworks noise at a progressively louder volume before they eat, runs around, and also before attention and play.
+As above, this works exactly the same as dealing with a Thunder Storm, keeping it simple as not to repeat.
+Take the time, possibly three or four months, and play your Frenchie recorded fireworks noise at a progressively louder volume before they eat, run around, and also before attention and play.

 Medications for Dog Anxiety